Travel Etiquette: The Respectable Way to Travel on an Airplane

 - Be organised before you arrive at the airport.
 Apps can help your organisation.

-- Check in online if possible, Or at least have your prefered seats arranged as you don’t want to get stuck next to the toilet!
+- Check in online if possible, Or at least have your preferred seats arranged as you don’t want to get stuck next to the toilet!

 - Have your bags, passport and flight documents in order.
 Always carry a pen for departure/arrival forms.